Lyubosumaz/DX-Starter/README.md

 ## Note:

 The theme is not 100% ready as there are still small changes to be made in the future.
 Some of the todos are renaming some of the scss files, better js compile/minification and imgming scripts.
 That is what's on the radar for now, most likley there will be more to be added/changed.
 If you have any ideas feel free to open an issue !

+## Sass linter
+Documentation for the Sass linter can be [seen here.](https://github.com/sasstools/sass-lint) It will be failing on !important rule, so try to find a better way to write your stylings.
+If that's still impossible add `// sass-lint:disable-line no-important` on the line where you've set it.